Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Depending on the nature of your Indianapolis, IN business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-There are two options for claiming this deduction:
+This deduction can be made in two ways:

 - Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or